This project and website has largely been created by the following people:

 - Andy Burnham for permitting the use of his own and Tom Bullock’s images

-- David Attwell, Shirley Blaylock, Stephen Coates, Steven Edgar, Jack Fuller, Roy Goulté, Chris Jenkins, Jason Metcalfe, John Palmer, Cheryl Straffon and Bill Wilkinson for their valued feedback
+- David Attwell, Shirley Blaylock, Dewi Bowen, Stephen Coates, Peter Crispin, Steven Edgar, Jack Fuller, Roy Goulté, Chris Jenkins, Jason Metcalfe, Miles Newman, John Palmer, Cheryl Straffon and Bill Wilkinson for their valued feedback

 - Helen Gerrard for her tireless inspiration.

 Errors and omissions are inevitable and we would like to thank the following all of whom have helped improve this website: Paul Allen, Gerald Bennett, Shirley Blaylock, Marcus Byrne, Stuart Dow, Pete Francis, Jack Fuller, Reinhard Gunst, Miles Newman and Sue Vincent.